Technical whitepaper — v1.0

 Conclusion

 INTNT Protocol addresses a foundational gap in the onchain economy: the translation layer between human intent and machine execution.
-By separating intent expression from transaction construction, introducing a competitive solver network for optimal execution, and enforcing outcomes through a novel multi-layer settlement architecture, INTNT makes crypto work the way users expect it to — not the way blockchains require it to.
+By separating intent expression from transaction construction, introducing a competitive solver network, and enforcing outcomes through a five-layer settlement architecture, INTNT makes crypto accessible to the 93% of wallet holders who currently never transact.

 Join the network.
 The solver waitlist is open at intnt.xyz.
 Early solvers receive bonus $INTNT rewards, reduced stake requirements, and 2× reputation weighting at launch.